 Plan the Perfect Phoenix Staycation

-For some locals, the only good thing about summer is catching up on your favorite shows and movies.
-Truth is, there’s plenty to excite body and soul even when morning temps are headed toward the triple digits.
-Discover some of the reasons Frank Lloyd Wright fell in love with (and built a home in) the Sonoran Desert — and rediscover your own love for the region along the way.
+Learn some of the reasons Frank Lloyd Wright fell in love with (and built a home in) the Valley of the Sun — and rediscover your own love for the region along the way.

 Discover the Hidden Marvels of Taliesin West